Help and support

 - self-destructive behaviour

-- sudden sense of calm or appearing very up-beat following a period of depression
+- sudden sense of calm or appearing very upbeat following depression

 Don't avoid talking about suicide.
 Discussing suicide in an open, non-judgmental, sensitive, discreet and practical way can allow someone in crisis to know they aren't alone and help is available.